shaik1002/biggitlabbomb/doc/user/packages/container_registry/reduce_container_registry_storage.md

 If you see this error message, check the regex patterns to ensure they are valid.

+GitLab uses [RE2 syntax](https://github.com/google/re2/wiki/Syntax) for regular expressions in the cleanup policy.
 You can test them with the [regex101 regex tester](https://regex101.com/) using the `Golang` flavor.
 View some common [regex pattern examples](#regex-pattern-examples).

 ### The cleanup policy doesn't delete any tags